 “Should I choose a single life annuity payout from my pension or a joint and survivor annuity payout, which will make payments to my spouse when I die?”

 Are you looking for good disaster survival skills?
-Emergency planning for a solar storm, an EMP (electromagnetic pulse), earthquakes is important.
+Emergency planning for a solar storm, an EMP (electromagnetic pulse), or earthquakes is important.

 We recently got this question from an FTMWeekly radio listener: “I forgot to make my IRA Contribution for tax year 2011.
 Is it too late to make the contribution now?”
 NO. Here’s why…